 We welcome contributions on most aspects of co-operation, co-operative management, governance and leadership, and related subject areas, in relation to a range of co-operative sectors.

 The types of submissions are detailed below.
 Please ensure that you have read the submission and style guidelines before submitting your paper for review.
 There are no fees payable to submit or publish in the Journal.

-Articles of 4,000-7,000 words, which either by reporting the results of empirical research or through developing theoretical perspectives will contribute to knowledge about co-operation and related subject areas.
+- Articles of 4,000-7,000 words, which either by reporting the results of empirical research or through developing theoretical and/or practitioner perspectives will contribute to knowledge about co-operation and related subject areas.
 These articles will be subject to anonymous peer review by two specialist referees.
-They should be preceded by a title page with name(s) of the author (s), and a short abstract of up to 200 words (not included in the word count).
-Authors are invited to submit an outline proposal for discussion.
-Outlines and paper submissions should be in MS Word format and emailed to: [email protected].
-If draft articles are accepted, then authors will need to adopt the layout and APA style for citations and reference lists.

-Shorter articles, generally of around 2,000-4,000 words are assessed on the basis of their general interest and readability.
-Such articles are not subject to formal peer review although the editor may seek comments and suggestions from members of the Editorial Advisory Board, which would be discussed with the author as part of the editing process.
-Articles should be submitted electronically in MS Word format and include a short abstract of up to 200 words and emailed to: [email protected].
+- Shorter articles, generally of between 2,000-4,000 words are assessed on the basis of their general interest and readability.
+Such articles are not subject to external peer review although the editor may seek comments and suggestions from members of the Editorial Advisory Board, which would be discussed with the author as part of the editing process.

 - Think pieces/new developments - 1,000-2000 words - papers aimed at stimulating discussion and possible future new directions for co-operative research and practice.
 Practitioner accounts of new co-operative enterprise and activities.

 - Book reviews (600-1000 words) and review articles (2,000 words)